esprfid/esp-rfid-py/README.md

 - Supports multiple Wiegand readers
 - Supports multiple relays with different configurations
-- Sync with AirTable.com backend (not working yet)
 - Master card - use "admin" tag to add new tags
 - Can run on all [platforms supported by MicroPython](http://www.micropython.org/download)